xc-chen3/Automap/README.md

 # Automap
-A vihecle services scan and detection toolkit
+A vehicle services scan and detection toolkit